All Recipes/ Breakfast/ Desserts/ Healthy Snacks/ Kids Food/ Latest Posts/ Vegetarian/ Weekend Treats

 • 1/2 cup coconut cream

-• 4 tablespoons extra virgin olive oil (avocado or MCT oil can be substituted)
+• 4 tablespoons extra virgin olive oil (avocado or MCT oil can be used)

 • 1 teaspoon vanilla extract